 The utilised data collection method can also influence the sample size achieved.
-In the reviewed food-handler studies, survey methods such as questionnaires and interviews obtained the highest sample sizes (< 2,176 food-handlers).
-Methods that can be more time consuming and costly to administer such as observation of behaviour and focus groups obtained lower sample sizes (< 120 food-handlers).
+As illustrated in Figure 4, from the reviewed food-handler food safety studies, survey methods such as questionnaires and interviews obtained the highest sample sizes (< 2,176 food-handlers).

+Methods that can be more time consuming and costly to administer such as overt or covert observation of behaviour and focus groups obtained lower sample sizes (<120 food-handlers).